Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Background preliminary material

 The Markov kernel for an $\UBU$ step with stepsize $h$ will be denoted by $P_{h}$, which can be described by \eqref{eq:PhUBU} as follows.

 We have found that the strong second-order property and generally high accuracy of $\UBU$ makes it suitable for unbiased estimation, as described in Section \ref{sec:unbiased}.

 The BAOAB method is an alternative splitting scheme that is known to be second-order weakly accurate and has small bias (see \cite{ BouRabeeOwhadi2010,leimkuhler2013rational,leimkuhler2013jcp,lemast2016}). $\BAOAB$ is exact for Gaussian targets and has a robustness property for large values of the friction parameter $\gamma$ (see \cite{leimkuhler2023contractiona}), but its strong order is one.
 Theorem 3.3 of \cite{telatovich2017strong} claims that the stochastic velocity Verlet (SVV) method is, like $\UBU$, also strongly second-order accurate.
 Despite their strengths as raw sampling schemes, both BAOAB and SVV exhibited worse performance than UBU in our preliminary numerical experiments in the setting of unbiased estimation.
 For this reason, we focus on UBU in this paper.
-Nevertheless, it is important to note that the unbiased estimation approach of this paper is by no means limited to the UBU integrator, and its performance could be further improved by more accurate integrators developed in the future.
+Nevertheless, it is important to note that the unbiased estimation approach of this paper is by no means limited to the UBU integrator, and its performance could be further improved by more accurate integrators developed in the future. {It can also easily be applied to many discretizations of other gradient-based stochastic processes used for sampling, for example, Hamiltonian Monte Carlo and overdamped Langevin dynamics.}